 Firstly, it is worth noting that a record without reverb sounds unnatural.
 If you have ever been in a room where no natural reverb is present, you’ll know what we mean.
 Everything seems off.
 This is because there’s reverb all around us in the real world.
 We just aren’t consciously aware of it.

 Yes, there’s a point to all this.
 Without reverb, our ears can’t determine how big the room is we’re in or how far away we are from the source of the sound, whether that’s the speakers near the DJ booth or the band on stage.
-If you use no reverb at all in your record, it will not only sound off and unnatural, but it will also sound flat and depthless.
+If you use no reverb at all in your record, it will not only sound off and unnatural, but also flat and depthless.

 In addition to its use as a tool to create depth, reverb can also be used as an effect to create or enhance a certain atmosphere.
 This is especially the case in music genres such as Trance or Ambient, where long and heavy reverbs are much more common.